ManikantaSanjay/Time_Series_Data_Analysis_on_Stocks/README.md

 * Seaborn & Matplotlib - For plotting graphs for data visualization
 * MongoDB - Used for storing fetched stock data
 * yfinance - Used to fetch live stock data
+* Plotly Dash - Used to plot stock metrics

 ## 🗂 Dataset